brmson/yodaqa/doc/HIGHLEVEL.md

 Here, we consider the basic design of a YodaQA pipeline within the UIMA framework, how the Common Analysis Structures (CAS) are segmented and down to the most important CAS types.
 This is heavily inspired by Epstein et al., Making Watson fast.
-Maybe look at Fig. 1 there before reading further.
+Please take a look at the YodaQA papers (see http://ailao.eu/yodaqa/ for a list) first to get the general idea about how YodaQA answers questions (it even has a diagram!); this is the description of the same flow but on a a more technical level.

 QA Pipeline Flow
 ----------------